dmahon30/My-Digital-History/Oral History Sonic Soundcloud.md

-# Oral History Sonic Soundcloud: Experimentation

-## DevLog 2: The Struggle to Sonify Transcript Data is Real.
+# DevLog 2: The Struggle to Sonify Transcript Data is Real.

 ## The Initial Plans (Spoiler: There are 2)